Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

 {\bf Malicious gateways in link estimation. } A malicious gateway $g$ may -- as the only intermediary that knows which packets are measurements -- adaptively drop packets in its links to first-layer nodes (increasing $\tilde{d}^*_{(g,i)}$) or fail to register received measurements (increasing $\tilde{d}^*_{(k,g)}$).
 As shown in Sect.~\ref{sec:experiments-adversarial}, dropping measurement packets degrades the measured reliability of the gateway as much as that of the mix node, with negative consequences for the gateway's measured reliability and reputation.
 Furthermore, if gateway rewards are proportional to successfully transmitted measurements, gateways are disincentivized from dropping measurements and thus lowering their own rewards. \claudia{note that this changes further if clients are also sending measurements that are indistinguishable to gateways} Gateways that fail to reliably transmit and receive clients' data packets (even if they correctly send measurements) can be expected to lose clients who (\claudia{automatically}) move to better performing gateways with their next tickets. ~\harry{Gateways to get kicked out (blacklisted) when they are reported by clients, where clients get rewards for measrument packets (i.e. there is an incentive to get ticketbooks with reward packets)}

 }

-\section{Node reliability estimation}
+\subsection{Node reliability estimation}

+The described reliability estimation protocol provides \textit{per-link} reliability estimates.
+However, what is needed for effective network management, e.g., to determine which nodes to include in the mixnet, is a \textit{per-node} reliability score.
+Each link involves two nodes: a \textit{predecessor} who sends packets and a \textit{successor} who receives them, so estimating node reliability entails distributing responsibility for observed packet drops between the two endpoints of a faulty link.
+In this section, we show how to derive node reliability scores from the set of successful and failed link measurements ${s}^*_e$ and ${d}^*_e$.

-The goal of this protocol is to estimate, for every node $j$ in the mixnet, a reliability score $\hat{\rho}_j$ that reflects the rate of packet losses caused by $j$, with $\hat{\rho}_j=0$ meaning that $j$ lost all packets sent to it (e.g., if $j$ is offline the entire epoch) and $\hat{\rho}_j=1$ that the node was consistently online and correctly processed and sent all received packets.
-These $\hat{\rho}_j$ can be computed by any entity that knows the outputs of the sampling protocol described in Sect.~\ref{sec:sampling-protocol}, i.e., the amounts ${s}^*_e$ and ${d}^*_e$ of transmitted and dropped measurement packets per link $e \in G$.
-We consider reliable link transmissions such that any packet drops are either due to a failure of the predecessor or the successor.
+The goal of this protocol is to estimate, for every node $j$ participating in the mixnet,\footnote{Nodes not actively participating in the mixnet in an epoch need to be tested separately in order to update their reliability scores---a challenge outside the scope of this work.} a reliability score $\hat{\rho}_j$ that reflects the rate of packet losses attributable to $j$, where $\hat{\rho}_j=0$ means that $j$ dropped all packets sent to it (e.g., if $j$ is offline for the entire epoch) and $\hat{\rho}_j=1$ indicates that the node was consistently online and correctly processed and forwarded all received packets.
+These $\hat{\rho}_j$ can be computed by any entity that knows the outputs of the protocol described in Sect.~\ref{link-reliability-honest}; that is, the counts ${s}^*_e$ and ${d}^*_e$ of successfully transmitted and dropped measurement packets per link $e \in G$.
+We consider reliable inter-node transmissions such that any packet drops are either due to a failure of the link predecessor or the successor.
 The estimated node reliability $\hat{\rho}_j$ is computed as:

-In the case of gateways, $\hat{\rho}_g$ is computed considering the successfully transmitted (and dropped) measurements to first-layer node successors $i \in S(g)$ ($g$'s outgoing links); and the received (and dropped) measurements from last-layer node predecessors $k \in P(g)$ recorded in their Bloom filter ($g$'s incoming links).
+In the case of gateways, $\hat{\rho}_g$ is computed considering the successfully transmitted (and dropped) measurements to first-layer node successors $k \in S(g)$ ($g$'s outgoing links), and the received (and dropped) measurements from last-layer node predecessors $i \in P(g)$ as recorded in their tag-commitment ($g$'s incoming links).